Fees and Charges (2026)

 (Legal Nature)

-1. CIMARA is a non-profit legal entity governed by private law.
+1. CIMARA is a non-profit private legal entity.

-2. CIMARA will be governed by these statutes, internal regulations and the law.
+2. CIMARA shall be governed by these bylaws, internal regulations, and the law.

 Article 4